google-icon

 All of our building and pest inspectors are qualified builders, building surveyors, licensed carpenters who have been operating in the industry for over 20 years.

-Our inspectors also have timber pest certifications and their own professional indemnity and public liability insurances.
+Our inspectors also have timber pest certifications and are covered under our professional indemnity and carry their own public liability insurances.

 We welcome owners and buyers to be present at the time of inspection, although we ask that you leave the inspector to carry out their inspection and wait to ask your questions at the end.
 This allows the inspector to concentrate solely on assessing the property to deliver a non-bias report.
 We also follow a specific routine which ensures no area of the property is missed.

-A typical combined building and pest inspection will take between one to two hours.
+A typical combined building, timber and pest inspection will take between one to two hours.
 Usually 1 hour of inspection and another hour to complete the report depending on how many defects were found and the general condition of the property.

-Your Inspector will carry a ladder, torch, Tramex ME5 moisture meter, FLIR C5 Thermal Imaging Camera and Termatrac T3i Scanner to your inspection.
+Your Inspector will carry a ladder, torch, Tramex ME5 moisture meter, FLIR C5 Thermal Imaging Camera to your inspection.

 Please be aware that the moisture meter is only used when visual evidence of moisture is identified by your inspector.
-The same protocol is followed for the use of the thermal sensor, which is also only required when visual evidence of pest activity is identified.
+The same protocol is followed for the use of the Thermal Camera, which is also only required when visual evidence of pest activity is identified.
 Only images and readings of defects will generally be included in the report.

 Provided that you hold a Domestic Building Contract with your builder, the builder cannot deny you access to your property to have an independent inspection conducted.